leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: episcleritis_scleritis-treatment_general-cornearefractive
 - What is the treatment of episcleritis/scleritis?
+- how to cure episcleritis
+- how to stop episcleritis or scleritis
+- can prevent inflammation of sclera
 - How is episcleritis treated?
 - How is scleritis treated?
 - Can scleritis/episcleritis go away on its own?